| As Shakespeare

 Pepper’s production libraries were also distributed in this

+manner.
 While the company

 produced several hundred packages (and a dozen libraries) over